DamengRandom/cherry-pick-recall/README.md

 ### 🏳  Step 3: created a new branch branchA and made a commit

-### 🏳  Step 4: after branchA's WIP code changes saved/committed in branch C, we come back to branchA and cherry pick the branchC's brnachA's code changes
+### 🏳  Step 4.1: after branchA's WIP code changes saved/committed in branch C, we come back to branchA and cherry pick the branchC's brnachA's code changes
+### 🏳  Step 4.2: create a new branch and saved the current work progress code changes and create a commit for it

+### 🏳  Step 4.3: after resolved conflicts, branch A got branchC's branchA's temporary commit code changes.
+Now we can merge it to continually create the PR.